-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 - "Where can I get a good steak?"

-- Siri simply presents a list of results based on your query.
+- Siri will present a list of results based on your query.

-- You'll see more details on your choice, including address and map, contact info, hours, photos, and reviews from Yelp.
+- You'll see more details on your choice, including address and map, contact info, hours, photos, and reviews.

-- Tap the Directions button to launch Maps and get your route.
+- Tap the Directions button (this may show estimated driving time) to launch Maps and get your route.

 Tap the Go button to get turn-by-turn directions.

-How to find a POI nearby by activating Siri with "Hey Siri"
+How to find a POI nearby by activating Siri with "Hey Siri."

-With this method, Siri is more chatty and speaks more information to you.
+Siri is more chatty with this method and speaks more information to you.

 - Activate Siri by saying "Hey Siri".